Want to know the top wedding colours of 2022? You're in luck.

 All hype, no bite?
 Not at all.
 Very Peri has fast become one of the top wedding colours of 2022 – especially for couples who want to try something bright and bold on their big day.

-If you're feeling particularly fearless, you could put Peri front and centre – we're talking purple suits for the groom and his ushers, and maybe even a purple dress for the bride.
+If you're feeling particularly fearless, you could put Peri front and centre for your wedding colour – we're talking purple suits for the groom and his ushers, and maybe even a purple dress for the bride.

 Too much?
 Don't worry.
 Very Peri is subtle enough to work as a secondary shade.
 Add a swish of Peri to your decorations and accessories, and you can roll with tradition while embracing a little marital a la mode.

-If you believe white is for brides only, it's probably best to skip ahead.
+If you believe white is a wedding colour for brides only, it's probably best to skip ahead.

 Still here?
 Good.
 But you still might want to sit down, because we're going to suggest you implement an all-white colour scheme at your wedding.